-- Taiwan is relatively short of AIoT talents and has no stable environment for the operation of commercial software and big data.
+- Taiwan is relatively short of AIoT talents and has no stable environment for commercial software and big data operation.

 The countermeasures required for 5G+AIoT issues are beyond the capabilities of individual enterprises in Taiwan.
 Subsequently, it is imperative to integrate resources from all walks of life with the government’s support to develop solutions.
 Therefore the industry and research circles can use these solutions to solve the problems and face the challenges as mentioned above:

 - Cross-domain data integration and its intelligent analysis platform, i.e., to integrate the data of chipsets, modules, form factors, and application fields of terminal products, technical documents (T-Doc), TS, patents, and their litigation.
 Developing an intelligent analysis platform that requires no cumbersome search methods will solve problems 1-5 as mentioned above — improving the situation of information asymmetry for 5G implementers, driving SEP holders to adhere to FRAND principles while monetizing their patents, accelerating the penetration rate of 5G in each field, and achieving the development goal of 5G and even the subsequent 6G.

 - Redefining FRAND and developing new rules to realize the real “Friend” principle